apache/yunikorn-release/release-top-level-artifacts/README.md

 Apache YuniKorn provides a convenience release with pre-build docker images and helm charts.
 These can be accessed via the [downloads page](https://yunikorn.apache.org/community/download) and instructions are located in the [User Guide](https://yunikorn.apache.org/docs/).

+The convenience build images are multi architecture images.
+Supported architectures are  `amd64` and `arm64v8`.

 ## Testing the build
 Running the unit tests is supported via the make command.